 Choosing frames with low vision

-I have had great success with Coach prescription glasses frames, as they have held up to high prescription lenses and do not seem to break easily, which makes them worth the higher price tag.
-Frames can be purchased online and brought to the optician, or purchased directly from the optician.
+I have had great success with Coach prescription glasses frames, which have held up to my high prescription lenses and have been incredibly durable (making them well worth the higher price tag to me, especially after having to get my other glasses repaired multiple times).
+I also have Ray-Ban prescription sunglass frames that I love, and for a few years in middle school/early high school I wore Vogue kids glasses.
+These frames can be purchased online and brought to the optician, or purchased directly from the optician.

 My current frames are the Coach HC6065 in purple confetti tortoise.
 I love that I have a pair of glasses in my favorite color!